AnanthaRajuC/aes-mysql-java/README.md

 -->
 # aes-mysql-java

 MySQL offers robust encryption capabilities through its AES_ENCRYPT() function, which allows sensitive data to be securely stored.
 This project demonstrates how to integrate and decrypt such data using Java, enhancing data security in applications.

+The application retrieves encrypted data from the MySQL database and decrypts it using Java.
+Decrypted data is printed to the console or can be integrated into your application logic.

 Features: